h2oai/h2o-llmstudio/documentation/docs/get-started/videos.md

 :::info Note
-  In this video, Andreea Turcu delves in-depth into the world of language models, showcasing how users can unleash their incredible power through H2O.ai's LLM Studio.
+  In this video, Andreea Turcu delves in-depth into the world of language models, showcasing how users can use H2O.ai's LLM Studio to their full advantage.
 :::

 ---